jsbnr/talisker-lite/README.md

 You will need to specify two API keys, one a user key api and one ingest insert key.
 These are to query and inject the data respectively.
 We recommend that you store these in the secure credential store.

 ### Running locally
 You can run and test on your local machine.
 With nodejs installed run `npm install` to install dependencies.
 Then edit the file accordingly (adding your own API keys where appropriate in the local config section and setting up your tasks manually).
-Run the sript with `node base_script.js`
+Run the script with `node talisker.js`

 ## Task configuration
 You configure tasks through the TASKS json object.
 Each task you can specify: